-- 3316 Analog multi detector.
+- Analog multi detector.
 This is an analog smoke detector and an analog heat detector within one detector housing.
 To be plugged in an ASB base 3312.
 Built-in LED that is lit to indicate that the detector has generated fire alarm.
 Prepared for mechanical lock (screw attached).
-Via Win512 it is programmable, which way the detectors should operate: - a) Two presentation numbers (addresses): The detector unit works as two separate detectors.
-The smoke detector is programmed for one zone-address and the heat detector for another zone-address.
-(Could be used to disable one of the detectors during working hours and in control expressions for programmable outputs).
-The detector unit has one technical number (address) used for programming and fault presentation.
-For the smoke detector ( $\approx$ 3304) is in Win512 set one of the six
+Via Win512 it is programmable, which way the detectors shall operate: - a) Two presentation numbers (addresses): The detector unit works as two separate detectors.
+The smoke detector is programmed for one zone-address and the heat detector for another zone-address39.
+(Can be used to disable one of the